sqlite3 module differences

 The sqlite3 standard module and APSW approached the problem of providing access to SQLite from Python from fundamentally different directions.

 APSW provides access in whatever way is normal for SQLite.
 It makes no effort to hide how SQLite is different from other databases.
+It also uses that extra detailed integration to provide a significantly enhanced developer experience with better debugging, tooling, tracing, and making use of all of SQLite’s features.

 sqlite3 tries to provide a DBAPI (PEP 249) compliant wrapper for SQLite and in doing so needs to make it have the same behaviour as other databases.
 Consequently it does hide some of SQLite’s nuances.